XSL attack

 In cryptography, the eXtended Sparse Linearization (XSL) attack is a method of cryptanalysis for block ciphers.
 The attack was first published in 2002 by researchers Nicolas Courtois and Josef Pieprzyk.
 It has caused some controversy as it was claimed to have the potential to break the Advanced Encryption Standard (AES) cipher, also known as Rijndael, faster than an exhaustive search.
 Since AES is already widely used in commerce and government for the transmission of secret information, finding a technique that can shorten the amount of time it takes to retrieve the secret message without having the key could have wide implications.

 The method has a high work-factor, which unless lessened, means the technique does not reduce the effort to break AES in comparison to an exhaustive search.
 Therefore, it does not affect the real-world security of block ciphers in the near future.
 Nonetheless, the attack has caused some experts to express greater unease at the algebraic simplicity of the current AES.

-In overview, the XSL attack relies on first analyzing the internals of a cipher and deriving a system of quadratic simultaneous equations.
+In overview, the XSL attack relies on first analyzing the internals of a cipher and deriving a set of quadratic simultaneous equations.
 These systems of equations are typically very large, for example 8,000 equations with 1,600 variables for the 128-bit AES.
 Several methods for solving such systems are known.
 In the XSL attack, a specialized algorithm, termed eXtended Sparse Linearization, is then applied to solve these equations and recover the key.

 The attack is notable for requiring only a handful of known plaintexts to perform; previous methods of cryptanalysis, such as linear and differential cryptanalysis, often require unrealistically large numbers of known or chosen plaintexts.